Alimzhanoff/iNamaz/README.md

 Hi!
-It's an app like a Sajda!
-My liitle application.(Only for Androids atp):)
+It's an app like a Sajda, for counting time for namaz.(Only for Androids atp!):)